 If you’ve read through our driveway cost guides then you will already know that asphalt and concrete are the two mid-priced driveway options between expensive driveway pavers and gravel, the cheapest driveway option.
-This factor alone makes them the two most popular driveway materials…but how do you choose between the two?
+This factor alone makes them the two most popular driveway materials…but how do you choose between them?
 Is asphalt cheaper than concrete?
-Yes, but that’s just one factor to consider along with the appearance you prefer, your climate and driveway durability.
+Yes, but that’s just one factor to consider, along with the appearance you prefer, your climate, and driveway durability.

 Asphalt is a popular choice for driveways all over the US.
 It is made from a mixture of aggregate stone and sand and a petroleum-based material.
 It is easy to repair and more cost-effective than concrete.
 Most roads in the US are asphalt.

 Concrete is a composite material.
 The mix is water, aggregate (rock, sand, or gravel) and Portland cement.
 The water and aggregate bind with powdered cement to create concrete.
 Concrete driveways can be tinted with color or acid-stained to produce the look of granite.
 The surface can be textured or stamped to create the look of pavers.
 In short, a wide range of appealing “looks” are possible with concrete.

 Here are the top considerations when deciding between these two popular driveway types.

 Professional installation: Here are brief overviews for the process of installing standard concrete and asphalt drives.